abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ## Ajahn Karuṇadhammo • April 2012

-There are three ways we act on the inclinations, impulses, and intentions that come through the mind and this is through body, speech, or mind.
+There are three ways we act on the inclinations, impulses, and intentions that come through the mind, and this is through body, speech, or mind.
 In a monastery, where there are many restraints on our activities, we can particularly notice the action of speech.
 Because actions and ideas are often expressed through speech, it’s good to focus attention on this habit so we can learn about ourselves through our speech patterns.
-In the monastery we attempt to speak not only the truth, but to also speak without anger, without tale-bearing, and without frivolous or unnecessary speech.
+In the monastery we attempt to speak only the truth, but also to speak without anger, without tale-bearing, and without frivolous or unnecessary speech.
 Overall, people do a good job with the practice of right speech.
-However, speech is a difficult area of practice and wrong speech can come out unexpectedly.
+However, speech is a difficult area of practice, and wrong speech can come out unexpectedly.

 We come to the monastery with speech habits formed through family upbringing and the company we’ve kept.
 In Western cultures there can be